TechDocsStudio/pushfeedback-docs/docs/administration/urls.md

 If you need to add more than one URL, such as for different services like staging, development, and production, but want to use the same integration without creating separate projects, you can list new URLs in the PushFeedback dashboard.

-Follow the steps below to list additional URLs for your project:

 1. Open [app.pushfeedback.com](https://app.pushfeedback.com).
 2. Log in using your account credentials.
 3. Once inside the dashboard, click **Projects** in the top navigation bar.